 If your German Shepherd seems jumpy, worried, or tense in certain situations, you may wonder: Is this normal, or is something wrong?

 The short answer is yes — it can be completely normal for German Shepherds to show nervous behavior.
 However, the reasons behind that nervousness matter.
-In this article, we’ll explore why German Shepherds can be nervous, what’s considered normal, what isn’t, and what you can do to help your dog feel more confident and secure.
+Many patterns connected to alertness, anxiety, and overstimulation are explained in this German Shepherd behavior guide, which looks at how different behavioral signals connect together.

 Understanding the German Shepherd Temperament